 - Traffic distribution per Azure datacenter, virtual network, subnets, or rogue network

-Network security group (NSG): A resource that contains a list of security rules that allow or deny network traffic to resources that are connected to an Azure virtual network.
-NSGs can be associated with subnets, individual VMs (classic), or individual network interfaces (NICs) that are attached to VMs (Resource Manager).
+Network security group (NSG): A resource that contains a list of security rules that allow or deny network traffic to or from resources that are connected to an Azure virtual network.
+NSGs can be associated with subnets, network interfaces (NICs) that are attached to VMs (Resource Manager), or individual VMs (classic).
 For more information, see Network security group overview.